Health and Disability

 NACCHO’s Health and Disability fellowship program is a training program for graduate students in the field of public health who are interested in learning more about the population of people with disabilities as a public health priority population.
 NACCHO’s Health and Disability fellows have several workforce development opportunities including: providing technical assistance to local health departments, maintaining a health and disability tool-kit, and developing disability fact sheets and trainings for local health department staff.

 In addition, fellows participate in workgroup meetings with NACCHO’s national partners, as well as receive a stipend and travel support to at least one conference.
 Fellows may work remotely from their graduate schools or at NACCHO’s headquarters in Washington, DC.
 Fellows are expected to work a total of 15-20 hours a week.
-NACCHO is currently accepting applications for our 2017-2018 fellow cohort.
-To learn more and apply, use the links below to view the NACCHO Health & Disability Fellowship flyer and to access the application.
+Applications for the 2017-2018 fellowship cohort are now closed.

 NACCHO provides technical assistance on the topics of emergency preparedness planning and health promotion programming for people with disabilities.
 Applications for technical assistance will begin in early Fall 2017.